nadavoosh/koa-passport-saml-example/README.md

 # koa-passport-saml-example

-This is a simple example of using [passport-saml](https://github.com/bergie/passport-saml) with koa.
+This is a simple example of using [passport-saml](https://github.com/bergie/passport-saml) with [koa-passport](https://github.com/rkusa/koa-passport).

 I made this because this use case is not covered in [koa-passport-example](https://github.com/rkusa/koa-passport-example).